|Week 1. January 13-17

 Wednesday.
 No class.
 (I am judging a science fair at the School of Math, Science and the Arts.)

 collected last week.
 Bring a calculator.

 Thursday.
 Animal morphology [Chap.
 8] and Phylum Platyhelminthes [Chap.
 9] in Lytle.
 Also 652-654 in Campbell and Reece.

 |The blue Fugates||Chapter 22.|

 |Monday.
 Class cancelled due to

-Friday.
-The evolution of populations.
-Types of selection.
+Nematode assignment is due at the start of class on Friday.
 NOTE: LECTURE EXAM II IS FRIDAY, MARCH 14.